 A seat must be purchased for all travelers two years of age and older.
-When a seat is purchased for an infant or young child, using an FAA-approved child restraint device (i.e., car seat) for safety is recommended.
+When a seat is purchased for an infant or young child, using an FAA-approved child restraint device (i.e., car seat) for safety is recommended; however, it is not required if the infant or young child is able to sit upright on his or her own and be secured with the aircraft seatbelt.
 Some child restraint devices have been banned by the FAA for use in planes and many devices manufactured before the FAA's ban may still carry a symbol indicating they are approved for aircraft use.
 For a list of safety recommendations, visit the FAA website or call the agency's consumer information hotline at 800-FAA-SURE.

 Child restraint systems are only permitted onboard when a ticket is purchased for the child.
 These items must be FAA approved.
 No booster seats are permitted.
 Child restraint systems without the purchase of a ticket must be checked as baggage.
 Car seats and strollers may be transported as checked baggage at no additional charge.
 For additional information, please visit the FAA website

 Child-restraint systems are not permitted in: